Lectures on LHC Physics: QCD

 Looking at the individual columns in Figure~\ref{fig:qcd_madgraph} there is one thing we have to keep in mind: each of the merged matrix elements combined into this sample is computed at leading order.
 The emission of real particles is included, virtual corrections are not.
-In other words, the CKKW and MLM schemes give us all \underline{jet distributions} but leave the normalization free, just like an old-fashioned Monte Carlo.
-Curiously, evaluating total rates we find that merging schemes usually give an improved prediction of total rates compared to fixed order calculations, but it is not clear how general this feature is and how we can quantify it.
-Systematically curing this shortcoming will be the topic of the next section.
+In other words, the CKKW and MLM schemes give us all \underline{jet distributions}, but only to leading order in the strong coupling.
+When we combine the different jet multiplicities to evaluate total rates, jet merging improves the rate prediction because it includes contributions from all orders in $\alpha_s$, provided they come with a potentially large logarithm from jet emission.
+From all we know, these leading logarithms dominate the higher order QCD corrections for most LHC processes, but it is not obvious how general this feature is and how we can quantify it.
+This is certainly true for all cases where higher order effects appear unexpectedly large and can be traced back to new partonic processes or phase space configurations opening up at higher jet multiplicities.
+Systematically curing some of this shortcoming (but at a prize) will be the topic of the next section.

 Before moving on to an alternative scheme we will illustrate why Higgs or exotics searches at the LHC really care about progress in QCD simulations: one way to look for heavy particles decaying into jets, leptons and missing energy is the variable